 Be realistic and don’t overestimate your business.
 Being real in your profile showing accurate facts and real statistics of your business and basing the valuation of your business on measurable success is your way into having credibility in the eyes of investors.
 Because investors want to know the position and the valuation of your business in the market and where your business is actually heading, to make sure that their money is in a safe place.
 They are also interested in having and maintaining a healthy relationship with you – as a founder – based on trust and transparency.

-Watch a few episodes of the Dragon’s Den and you will be utterly convinced of the importance in having an honest and truthful way of telling your story and your business story.
+Watch a few episodes of the Dragon’s Den and you will be utterly convinced of the importance of having an honest and truthful way of telling your story and your business story.

 - Start with next-door investors